swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 ### Defect 3: Cannot constrain interpolated types

-Types like `SQLKit.SQLStatement` only support certain certain types being interpolated—`String`, `Data`, `Date`, `Bool`, `BinaryInteger`s, `FloatingPoint`s, and `Decimal`s, but not `UIView`s, `Array`s,
+Types like `SQLKit.SQLStatement` only support certain types being interpolated—`String`, `Data`, `Date`, `Bool`, `BinaryInteger`s, `FloatingPoint`s, and `Decimal`s, but not `UIView`s, `Array`s,
 or `User`s.
 Even `LocalizableString`, if implemented using